The Probation Experience Project

 Impact

 Each of our partners shares the vision to learn from youth and families’ probation experiences and to co-create policy advocacy strategies that will help bring about probation transformation.
-Our research findings will inform a probation model that aims to promote youth’s personal growth, positive behavior change, and long-term success through the following goals:
+Our research findings inform a probation model that aims to promote youth’s personal growth, positive behavior change, and long-term success through the following goals:

 • Advancing equity: Advancing equity means both reducing disparities and creating opportunities for youth who are Black, Indigenous, and people of color (BIPOC); those with LGBTQ+ identities; those who have disabilities; and those who live in underserved or marginalized communities.